ertkjern/ngx-video-scrubber/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { SampleModule } from 'ngx-video-scrubber';
+import { VideoScrubberModule } from 'ngx-video-scrubber';

 @NgModule({
   declarations: [